-Declining Growth-phase
+Declining Growth-Phase

-Reproduction slows down at this phase because there is no longer an excess amount of food.
+Reproduction slows down at this phase because there is no long an excess amount of food.
 There are a large number of bacteria that have to compete for the remaining food.
 The bacteria begin to lose their flagella.

-Stationary-phase
+Stationary-Phase